Palash90/site-assets/blogs/iron-learn/iron-learn-5.md

 And gave it a spin.
 To my surprise, the whole process took only 11.34 seconds.
 I was astonished, the same process took me 1 hour in CPU.

 That's the power of parallelism.

+Anyways, I was heart broken too, I again ran into NaN...

+Did not have to debug much, it was data type mismatch issue again.
+Everything in CUDA I wrote was float, except for the matrix multiplication.
+I changed all of those to double.

+After few fixes and some more code, I finally ran the prediction and it was completing with 11 seconds for sure but with only 7.42% accuracy.

+Wore the debugging hat again.
+Few f32 needed change, few matrix dimensions were wrongly set.
+Once all these fixed, I was able to catch up 54% but my CPU process gave 92% accuracy.

+Something is missing.
+I found that the transpose function was not correctly returning result.
+So, I changed it.
+And the new implementation returned 92.85% accuracy with 20000 iterations.